 We need action to support vulnerable regions and people.
 This starts with special emphasis on Canada's northern, coastal and remote regions, given their particular vulnerability to climate change impacts (like permafrost thaw, coastal erosion and rising sea levels), and the often more limited supports and services available in these areas.
 It also includes understanding and responding to the needs of marginalized groups who are especially at risk to the social and economic impacts of climate change, and who may have more limited capacity to adapt to changing circumstances.

 Infrastructure is all around us — road, buildings, bridges, powerlines, communications systems, water systems, and waste systems are all examples of infrastructure on which Canadians depend every day.
 However, much of this infrastructure is not resilient in the face of growing risks of damage and service disruption due to climate change, with the potential for billions in repair and adaptation costs.
 Meeting our emissions reductions commitments means building large amounts of new infrastructure, as well as retrofitting existing structures and systems.
 Designed wisely, new infrastructure can be more resilient to future climate impacts.

-Build resilient supply chains
+Build resilient businesses and supply chains

 Canada has made important commitments to addressing climate change domestically, and as part of the global community.
 Strong accountability measures are necessary to ensure that we meet these commitments, and that there are consequences if we fall behind.

 Our atmosphere has very little capacity left to absorb carbon without further undermining the climate now, and in the future.
 We need to ‘spend’ this scarce capacity as carefully as we spend our money.